 - Influence as a leadership quality and management skill

 - Principles of Influence

 - How to act at your full level of empowerment even without direct or formal authority

 - How to gain support from key people in the organization

 As a result of attending this program, participants will:

-- Learn strategies for inspiring and managing work through others
+- Learn strategies for inspiring work through others

-- Be empowered and equipped with the knowledge and tools needed to manage that work
+- Be empowered and equipped with the knowledge and tools needed to move others to action

 Who Should Attend